DmitryMyadzelets/u-machine/README.md

 });
 ```

-If the both ways are mixed, then the `initial` state will be used:
+If the both ways are mixed then the `initial` state will be used:

 ```javascript
 var mini = machine({